 Yes.
 Students taking University of Nevada, Reno courses (i.e., 700 level courses) are required to attend them on campus (with few potential exceptions for advanced Ph.D. students).
 They are offered in two-week blocks in the Summer (July-August) and Winter (January).
 NJC courses or NCJFCJ courses that qualify for credit (i.e., 600 level courses) are usually four days in length and offered in Reno, but occasionally offered "on the road" as well.
 Regardless, in-person attendance is mandatory.

-Aside from tuition and fees charged by the University (new estimated totals coming soon), students not living in the Reno area should also budget for housing, travel, meals, etc. for when they are completing residency courses.
+Aside from tuition and fees charged by the University, students not living in the Reno area should also budget for housing, travel, meals, etc. for when they are completing residency courses.
 Overall, most students report costs to complete the program are very reasonable.

 We are happy to provide suggestions for hotels close to campus that are within walking distance.
 Reno now also offers several non-smoking/non-gaming hotel options as well.